cocoisland/beautiful-jekyll/_posts/2019-06-20-MelodyInterpolator.md

 subtitle: Never heard before melodies created by three data scientists.
 image: /img/melodyInterpolator/rockPiano.jpg
 ---
 Melody Interpolator is a deep learning model being built using several LSTM layers to train on classical snippets and generate new melodies based on composers’ melodies.
-The purpose of the application is to investigate how well artificial intelligence generated music be received by human listening experience.
+The purpose of the application is to investigate how well artificial intelligence generated music received by human listening experience.
+We have experimented with various LSTM (long short term memory) setting in our data model training.
+For classical music with frequent quick repeated notes, 512 LSTM hidden layer was found to learn keystroke too well resulting in too many repeated notes output.
+On general, training on 256 LSTM yielded better balance between repeated and varying notes rhythm.
+I also experimented modified the data model to training not only one attribute note, but also the velocity of the notes extracted from the raw midi input files.
+The training took days to training with GPU and sufficient memory.
+The resulted output songs was not ideal as it sounded a bit chaostic and seemed to lose its natural melody rhythm.

 ["Check out the live MelodyInterpolator"](https://melodyinterpolator.com "Live application running on Netlify") .
 Click on the upper left corner of the application for navigation.